Grammarly Pro Review for ESL Professionals (Formerly Premium, 2026 Update)

 Is Grammarly good for academic writing?

-Grammarly handles grammar and clarity well for academic work, and the plagiarism checker in Premium is useful for students.
+Grammarly handles grammar and clarity well for academic work, and the plagiarism checker in Pro is useful for students.
 However, it is optimized for professional communication, not scholarly prose.
 It may flag discipline-specific terminology as errors and push toward a conversational register that does not suit formal papers.
 For academic-heavy use, consider supplementing with a style-specific tool.

 What is Grammarly Pro versus Grammarly Premium?